 HHS has created a series of framework documents to accompany HIPAA and related legislation.
 These documents should guide companies as they mitigate cybersecurity risks and protect patient data.
 And they are designed to simplify critical security challenges.

 Companies can also attend industry events to learn about compliance strategies.
-For example, the HIMSS Global Health Conference brings together industry experts to discuss regulatory challenges and IT opportunities.
+For example, the HIMSS Global Health Conference gathers industry experts who talk about regulatory challenges and IT opportunities.

 Privacy and data security frameworks